elastic/rally/docs/track.rst

         2. Rally will not attempt to serialize the parameters and pass them as is.
 Always use "true" / "false" strings for boolean parameters (see example below).

 * ``body`` (mandatory): The query body.
 * ``pages`` (optional): Number of pages to retrieve (at most) for this search.
-If a composite aggregations yields fewer results than the specified number of pages we will terminate earlier.
+If the composite aggregation yields fewer results than the specified number of pages we will terminate earlier.
 To retrieve all result pages, use the value "all".
 Defaults to "all"
 * ``results-per-page`` (optional): Number of results to retrieve per page.
 This maps to the composite aggregation's API's ``size`` parameter.
 * ``with-point-in-time-from`` (optional): The ``name`` of an ``open-point-in-time`` operation.
 Causes the search to use the generated `point in time <https://www.elastic.co/guide/en/elasticsearch/reference/current/point-in-time-api.html>`_.